 Seaweed – Seaweed helps to balance electrolytes and offers prebiotic properties to facilitate reestablishment of gut microflora.
 The fiber in seaweed absorbs excess fluid in the digestive tract.
 Seaweed also boasts anti-microbial and anti-parasite properties, and helps to remove toxins.
 Since it is low in carbohydrates, a small amount of seaweed is a suitable fiber and supplement for cats.

 Probiotics – A probiotic supplement and/or some plain, active yogurt to repopulate gut microflora.
-May include lactobacillus acidophilus and bifidobacterium.
-This is especially important if the pet has been put on antibiotics.
+We recommend a probiotic supplement instead of yogurt with Diarrhea because dairy products like yogurt may make it worse.
+Supplements may include lactobacillus acidophilus and bifidobacterium.
+Probiotics are especially important if the pet has been put on antibiotics.

 Kaopectate – Utilizes a mineral from clay (attapulgite) to bind and absorb bacteria and toxins, along with pectin fiber.

 Digestive Enzymes – Basic enzymes include lipas, protease, amylase and cellulase.
 Mandatory for digestion and uptake of nutrients and efficient elimination of toxins.
 Deficiencies can be caused by cooked or heavily processed diets.
 Supplements are also beneficial when changing the diet.
 Holistic veterinarians often recommend an all-in-one natural supplement that includes enzymes, such as Spark.